A wrap up of 10 years of my solo travels in Australia

 South Western Australia

-Margaret River hooked me up so that I extended my stay of 2 more days.
-I am keen to see more of the beautiful South western Australia and go to Denmark, Albany and further down to Cape Esperance.
+Margaret River great food hooked me to the point that I changed my initial plans and extended my stay of 2 more days.
+I am keen to see more of the beautiful South Western Australia and visit Denmark, Albany and further down to Cape Esperance.
+Again on a road trip.

 North Tropical Queensland

-This is a part of Australia I like very much for its distinctly Australian character, the rainforest and the wealth of tropical vegetation with its gorgeous local produce.
+North Tropical Queensland is a region of Australia I like very much for its distinctly Australian character: The rainforest and the wealth of tropical vegetation with its amazing native tastes and local produce.
 I have been travelling around by bus on my first trip and by car on the second trip up to Cape Tribulation and around Cairns, but always had bad luck with the weather.
-Next time I’d love to go again on a solo road trip in the dry, sunny season!
+Fortunately this year I have been travelling in September with good dry weather, one of the best months for discovering North Tropical Queensland.

 Places of Australia I’d love to discover